 The smartphone tripod with flexible legs we would recommend is the JOBY GorillaPod 1K Kit.
 It can be used with both cameras and smartphones, and the stand and ballhead are both included (although you can purchase only the stand).
 It’s incredibly durable, but also portable with a weight of 0.43 lbs.
 Its load capacity, on the other hand, is 2.2 lbs, which means you can use it with a variety of devices.

-Other GorillaPod versions can carry more equipment, but we want to recommend this one because it costs much less.
-Not to mention its weight capacity is enough to handle any smartphone, which is what this post is all about.
+Other GorillaPod versions can carry more equipment, but we recommend this one because it costs much less and it will handle your smartphone with no issues.

 The best traditional smartphone tripod